GLOBAL MARKETS-Cooler inflation keeps stocks up, dollar and yields down | Headlines

 GLOBAL MARKETS-Cooler inflation keeps stocks up, dollar and yields down

-Bets that the Federal Reserve could soon end its monetary tightening campaign also sent the dollar to its lowest since April 2022 and pushed the yield on two-year U.S. Treasury notes to near a four-week low.
-Interest rate futures showed markets have fully priced in another rate hike from the Federal Open Market Committee (FOMC) later this month, but expectations of any further increases have faded.
+Bets that the Federal Reserve could soon end its monetary tightening campaign sent the dollar to its lowest level since April 2022 and pushed the yield on two-year U.S. Treasury notes to near a four-week low.
+Interest rate futures showed markets have fully priced in another rate hike from the Fed at its upcoming meeting later this month, but expectations of further increases this year have faded.

-The MSCI All Country stock index was up 0.9%, hitting a new high for the year.
-It is up 14.7% so far in 2023, though it has still not wiped out all of the near 20% loss in 2022.
-Stocks and bonds in Asia rallied in response to the U.S. inflation news, while in Europe the STOXX index added 0.65% to Wednesday's gains, bringing its advance for the year to around 8.7%.
+The MSCI All Country stock index was up 1.05%, hitting a new high for the year.
+It is up 14.9% so far in 2023, though it has not wiped out all of the near 20% loss in 2022.
+Stocks and bonds in Asia rallied in response to the U.S. inflation news, while in Europe the STOXX index added 0.6% to Wednesday's gains, bringing its advance for the year to around 8.6%.

 Market strategists at Citigroup said in a note on Thursday that slower job growth and softer-than-expected core consumer prices "finally lend some support to the Fed’s preferred narrative that supply and demand are coming into balance, allowing inflation to cool."
 "We’ve been expecting a subsequent hike in September, but recent data raise the probability it’s delayed to November," they added.